December 26, 2011

 For the first time since Jacob proposed to Renesmee – with a beautiful 1930′s vintage art deco engagement ring – I could see that Edward was finally ready to give her away to be loved and protected by Jacob Black.
 He was ready for Renesmee Cullen to officially become Renesmee Carlie Cullen-Black.
 I couldn’t read Edward’s mind, but I’d gotten pretty good at reading his face, and in that moment, I knew he was so proud of his beautiful little girl.

-The rings were exchanged, then my best friend and my daughter were officially pronounced husband and wife.
+The rings were exchanged and my best friend and my daughter were officially pronounced husband and wife.
 Jacob lifted Renesmee off her feet during their kiss and spun her around.
 Their smiles were radiant, their faces filled with warmth and contentment.

 “Their love is a beautiful thing,” Edward said in my ear.
 “Two entirely separate worlds bound together by one thing: unconditional love.”